DJ LeMahieu Player Props: Yankees vs. Guardians

 DJ LeMahieu At The Plate

-- LeMahieu is hitting .242 with three doubles, a triple, a home run and three walks.
+- LeMahieu has three doubles, a triple, a home run and three walks while hitting .235.

-- LeMahieu has had a base hit in seven of eight games this year, and multiple hits once.
+- LeMahieu has had a base hit in seven of nine games this season, and multiple hits once.

-- He has gone deep in one of eight games, and in 2.8% of his plate appearances.

 - LeMahieu has had an RBI in three games this season.